 PCI Security Standards

-Onshape uses Stripe as a third-party payment processing service.
-Credit card information is encrypted in your browser or mobile client and sent directly to Stripe.
+Onshape uses a third-party payment processing service.
+Credit card information is encrypted in your browser or mobile client and sent directly to this service.
 Credit card information is not transmitted to Onshape’s servers and is not stored by Onshape.
-Stripe is PCI compliant and our use of their service preserves that PCI compliance.
+Our payment processing service is PCI compliant and our use of their service preserves that PCI compliance.

 Onshape requires HTTPS for all services, including our public website and our community forum.
 We regularly audit the details of our implementation: the certificates we serve, the certificate authorities we use, and the ciphers we support.
 We use automated tools to test our live servers for susceptibility to new and existing SSL/TLS vulnerabilities.
 We use HSTS to ensure browsers interact with Onshape only over HTTPS.